shoko3756/eblobs/README.md

 make run
 ```

-also currently only supported on linux
+~~also currently only supported on linux~~ windows currently in testing

 # WARNING!
 THIS IS MADE BY AI